-We employ a grading system to assess and monitor the credit risk of our investment portfolio.
-We rate all investments on a scale from 1 to 5.
+We employ a ranking system to assess and monitor the credit risk of our investment portfolio.
+We rank all investments on a scale from 1 to 5.
 The system is intended to reflect the performance of the borrower's business, the collateral coverage of the loan, and other factors considered relevant to making a credit judgment.

-In the current period, we have determined that there should be an individual rating assigned to each tranche of securities in the same portfolio company where appropriate.
+We have determined that there should be an individual ranking assigned to each tranche of securities in the same portfolio company where appropriate.
 This may arise when the perceived risk of loss on the investment varies significantly between tranches due to their respective seniority in the capital structure.

-- Investment Rating 1 is used for investments that are performing above expectations and/or a capital gain is expected. - Investment Rating 2 is used for investments that are performing substantially within our expectations, and whose risks remain neutral or favorable compared to the potential risk at the time of the original investment.
-All new investments are initially rated 2. - Investment Rating 3 is used for investments that are performing below our expectations and that require closer monitoring, but where we expect no loss of investment return (interest and/or dividends) or principal.
-Companies with a rating of 3 may be out of compliance with financial covenants. - Investment Rating 4 is used for investments that are performing below our expectations and for which risk has increased materially since the original investment.
-We expect some loss of investment return, but no loss of principal. - Investment Rating 5 is used for investments that are performing substantially below our expectations and whose risks have increased substantially since the original investment.
-Investments with a rating of 5 are those for which some loss of principal is expected.
+- Investment Ranking 1 is used for investments that are performing above expectations and/or a capital gain is expected. - Investment Ranking 2 is used for investments that are performing substantially within our expectations, and whose risks remain neutral or favorable compared to the potential risk at the time of the original investment.
+All new investments are initially ranked 2. - Investment Ranking 3 is used for investments that are performing below our expectations and that require closer monitoring, but where we expect no loss of investment return (interest and/or dividends) or principal.
+Companies with a ranking of 3 may be out of compliance with financial covenants. - Investment Ranking 4 is used for investments that are performing below our expectations and for which risk has increased materially since the original investment.
+We expect some loss of investment return, but no loss of principal. - Investment Ranking 5 is used for investments that are performing substantially below our expectations and whose risks have increased substantially since the original investment.
+Investments with a ranking of 5 are those for which some loss of principal is expected.

-The following table shows the distribution of our investments on the 1 to 5 investment rating scale at fair value, as of December 31, 2011 and September 30, 2011:
+The following table shows the distribution of our investments on the 1 to 5 investment ranking scale at fair value, as of March 31, 2012 and September 30, 2011: